Colorado Ski Area

 Breckenridge grew out of the Gold Rush of the 1800's and today retains much of its Victorian charm.
 With more than 350 historically valuable houses, Breckenridge really wins visitors over with its old world style.
 Even though rooted in the past, Breckenridge has always been at the forefront of providing the best modern on-mountain experience for snow enthusiasts: the first high speed quad chairlift was opened here; the first dual-loading six seat chairlift in the US; the first Colorado resort to allow snowboarding.
 Today the lift system links four mountain peaks with the terrain getting more challenging the higher up you go.
 Lower slopes on Peaks 8, 9 and 10 are perfect Greens with easy access to the town, mid-mountain is intermediate Blue heaven especially on Peak 7, while the top of Peaks 7, 8 and 10 have a dizzying selection of Black and Double Black runs to really the challenge the best.
 For refueling there's a good choice of on-mountain day lodges, with the local Buffallo Chili being a specialty.

 Vail.
 Small name, big resort.
 The largest ski resort in the US is an amazing place to ski, certainly one for your must-do list.
-Comprising 33 lifts accessing more than 190 runs, the mountain has a mild side and a wild side, both all the better for a recent US$2 billion upgrade.
-Yes, US$2 billion.
+The mountain has a mild side and a wild side, both all the better for a recent US$175 million upgrade.
 The Front Side is brilliantly laid out for groups of different standards who can all ride the same lift then take their choice of runs ranging from Green to Double Black, before meeting back at the bottom.
 The Back Side is almost exclusively a Black Diamond zone, a heaven-on-earth of off piste bowls that are more often than not blanketed in powder.
 It's a massive area, meaning that there's no more than four skiers per acre even on the busiest day!
 And The Back Bowls account for only 30% of Vail's terrain, which spans a width of seven miles!
 Three terrain parks will keep skiers and boarders challenged, although most will be content with the natural terrain's obstacles, especially in The Back Bowls.
 Vail is probably the best resort in the world for non-skiers, with so many things going on in the bustling town you're really spoilt for choice.
-If it's a touch of pampering that's called for, Vail's selection of beatiful spas will help you while away the hours in the most blissful way.

 Arapahoe Basin, or A Basin to her friends, has the highest skiable terrain in all of North America.
 This is a mountain biased towards the more experienced and adventurous, with quite a bit of extreme terrain which can only be reached by hiking - there is, after all, only seven lifts.
-The recent opening of Montezuma Bowl has increased terrain by 80%, so now you've got 100 marked trails and two terrain parks, making this a pocket-rocket of a resort that will give you great bragging rights after your ski holiday.
+The Montezuma Bowl, known for epic terrain, is providing lift access to 339 of the 468 acres of skiable terrain by the construction of the Leitner-Poma Beavers chairlift!
 Throw in the snowfall stats and your friends will be green with envy: more than 340 inches per year on average.

 While a hire car allows the ultimate freedom to enjoy the Colarado ski area, there are shuttle busses that run between all of them all if you don't fancy driving.